dayton-outar/glif/algos/js/codility/maximum-slice/MAXPROFIT.md

 Let's examine this in detail.

+The first 5 lines in this function are pretty easy to grasp.
+Since, we need an array of more than 1 element to calculate any profit, any array that has number of elements below 2 would be 0.

+Lines 7 and 8 are where the real genius of this algorithm lies. ...

 The expected worst-case time complexity is $O(N)$ and the expected worst-case space complexity is $O(1)$ (no recursion was used).